12 Ways To Travel Safe While Abroad

 2 – Stay Away From Known Crime Areas

 For instance, what if when you’re there, you find out about a cool food spot or local hangout that requires you to navigate some sketchy streets?
 Depending on your travel budget you may say “hey I can just walk it, I’ll be fine”.
-You may feel safe because up till that point you’ve only been in the safer parts of your destination.
+You may feel safe because, up till that point, you’ve only been in the safer parts of your destination.
 That false sense of security can backfire on you.

 Don’t let it become an issue.
-If you know you will have to put yourself in an unsafe spot, then do so as safely as possible.
-Example: splurge on a taxi so you don’t have to walk; hire a local guide to help you (especially if you don’t speak the language); take the long way around (if this is possible).
+If you know you will have to put yourself in an unsafe spot, do so as safely as possible.
+Example: splurge on a taxi, so you don’t have to walk; hire a local guide to help you (especially if you don’t speak the language); take the long way around (if this is possible).
 Or, the safest choice of all: don’t go there.

 Some things just aren’t worth it.

-I’m sure you’ve told multiple people that you’re going to your amazing destination.
+You’ve likley told multiple people that you’re going to your amazing destination.
 Designate an emergency contact and make it a point to check in regularly and tell them that you will.
 This can be done by connecting to local wifi and shooting a text on Whatsapp, or sending regular emails, or even buy a calling card and do a quick phone call.

 4 – If Traveling Internationally In A Group: Stick Together